ps-tuebingen-courses/pl1-lecture-notes/src/14-object-algebras/object-algebras.md

 ```

 Note that, in contrast to eval, no dynamic checks (match ...) are needed
 in the interpreter.
+Also, the result type of the evaluator is just `X`.
+In
+contrast to `Value`, this is a "tagless" type, that is, it does not maintain
+information at runtime about which variant it is.
 This is because the ExpT datatype guarantees well-typedness
 of expressions.

 ```scala mdoc